 Eligible recipients of the Technology Advancement Grant include startups for which a Qualifying Individual holds a senior leadership position (e.g., Founder, Partner, C-Suite) and has an equity stake.
-Qualifying Individuals include full-time faculty members, students, or student principal investigators at an Eligible Institution.
+Qualifying Individuals include faculty members, staff, or student principal investigators at an Eligible Institution.
 Eligible Institutions are those named in BII enabling legislation [CH0710/CH0711] who have opted in to the BII program.
 As of March 1, 2025, these institutions include the following:

-- Anne Arundel Community College

-- Baltimore City Community College

-- Carroll Community College

-- Community College of Baltimore County

 - Johns Hopkins University\

-- Harford Community College

-- Howard Community College

 - Loyola University

 - Maryland Institute College of Art

+- Morgan State University\

 - Towson University

 - University of Baltimore

-- University of Maryland, Baltimore Campus\
+- University of Maryland, Baltimore\

 - University of Maryland Baltimore County\